saldanaj97/WeatherApp/README.md

 # WeatherApp
-A basic weather app built using Javascript.
+A basic weather app built using Javascript to learn and become better at javascript.

 The app utilizes OpenWeather API and Google's Geocoding API.
 The links can be found below.